daschwanden/docs/install-guide/nind.md

 You have two options to run Nephio-in-Docker (NinD):
 1. Either you follow the manual installation as documented in the Sandbox installation, or
-2. You can build a Docker container that automates the installation process followoing the instructions below.
+2. You can build a Docker container that automates the installation process following the instructions below.

-### Option 1 - Manual Installation with Sandbox instructions
+### Option 1 - Manual installation with Sandbox instructions

 #### Bring up the NinD environment
 Run the following command on your Linux machine to spin up a Docker container that will provide the NinD environment.